ShakibShizan/superstore_sales/README.md

 # 📊 Superstore Sales

 ## 📌 Overview
 This project involves analyzing the **Superstore Sales Data** to segment customers based on **Recency, Frequency, and Monetary (RFM)** metrics.
-The analysis aims to understand customer behavior and categorize them accordingly.
+The analysis aims to understand customer behaviour and categorize them accordingly.

 ## 📂 Files
 - **Final Superstore Sales.sql** - The main SQL script for creating and populating the dataset.